 |Private Health Insurance||Rebates available depending on insurer.||Rebates available depending on insurer.||Rebates available depending on insurer.|

 So, the short answer is that it depends on which of the features above are most important to you.
-Once you know which you would prefer, you will need to book an orthodontic assessment to discuss with the orthodontist which options are possible given your unique treatment plan.
+Once you know which you would prefer, you will need to book an orthodontic assessment to discuss with our orthodontist in Perth which options are possible given your unique treatment plan.

 All three of these options can discretely straighten your teeth and help achieve the perfect smile, and a treatment plan can be devised that suits your busy lifestyle.

-The good news is that you can book a initial orthodontic assessment without even needing a referral from a dentist.
+The good news is that you can book an initial orthodontic assessment without even needing a referral from a dentist.